microprediction/timemachines/README.md

   - more from the [listing of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) and,
   - some home-grown approaches too.

 Hyper-parameter optimization is routinely tested using a variety of optimization packages.
 See [timemachines-testing](https://github.com/microprediction/timemachines-testing).
-Once hyper-parameters are fixed, models with no tweakable (hyper)-parameters are compared on an ongoing basis out of sample. see [Elo Ratings](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings).
+Once hyper-parameters are fixed, models with no tweakable (hyper)-parameters are compared on an ongoing basis out of sample.
+See the model [elo ratings](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings).

 This package exposes some (but not all) functionality from numerous global optimizers in a consistent manner.
 Perhaps that is of independent interest.
 It is easy to exploit: